V4ldum/portfolio/source/projects/poc-spyware.md

 ---
-title: Proof of Concept Spyware
+title: PoC Spyware
-publishDate: 2025-01-01
+publishDate: 2020-01-01
+summary: Proof of concept for a very small spyware with standard features
+lang:
+ - Python
 ---

 ### About the project